-- Be provided a statement that the School prohibits the offenses of Domestic Violence, Dating Violence, Sexual Assault, and Stalking; - Receive the definitions of Domestic Violence, Dating Violence, Sexual Assault, Stalking, and Consent, as set forth under Minnesota law; - Learn safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of Domestic Violence, Dating Violence, Sexual Assault, or Stalking against a person other than such individual; - Receive information on risk reduction to recognize warning signs of abusive behavior and how to avoid potential attacks; - Learn about possible sanctions or protective measures that the School may impose following a decision on responsibility of an incident of Rape, acquaintance rape, Domestic Violence, Dating Violence, Sexual Assault, or Stalking; - Learn about procedures victims of a sex offense, Domestic Violence, Dating Violence, Sexual Assault, or Stalking should follow, including information about: - The importance of preserving evidence as may be necessary to the proof of criminal Domestic Violence, Dating Violence, Sexual Assault, or Stalking, or in obtaining a protection order; - To whom the alleged offense should be reported; - Options regarding law enforcement and Campus Security, including notification of the victim's option to: - Notify proper law enforcement authorities, including Campus Security and local police,
+- Be provided a statement that the School prohibits the offenses of Domestic Violence, Dating Violence, Sexual Assault, and Stalking; - Receive the definitions of Domestic Violence, Dating Violence, Sexual Assault, Stalking, and Consent, as set forth under Minnesota law; - Learn safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of Domestic Violence, Dating Violence, Sexual Assault, or Stalking against a person other than such individual; - Receive information on risk reduction to recognize warning signs of abusive behavior and how to avoid potential attacks; - Learn about possible sanctions or protective measures that the School may impose following a decision on responsibility of an incident of Rape, acquaintance rape, Domestic Violence, Dating Violence, Sexual Assault, or Stalking; - Learn about procedures victims of a sex offense, Domestic Violence, Dating Violence, Sexual Assault, or Stalking should follow, including information about:

-20 This training will include information about topics including but not limited to Sexual Assault, Consent, preventing and reducing the prevalence of Sexual Assault, procedures for reporting Campus Sexual Assault, and Campus resources on Sexual Assault, including organizations that support victims of Sexual Assault.
+18 This training will include information about topics including but not limited to Sexual Assault, Consent, preventing and reducing the prevalence of Sexual Assault, procedures for reporting Campus Sexual Assault, and Campus resources on Sexual Assault, including organizations that support victims of Sexual Assault.
 The training will include information about best practices for interacting with victims of Sexual Assault, including how to reduce the emotional distress resulting from the reporting, investigatory, and disciplinary process.